-As at September 30, 2023, we had \$95 thousand of cash.
+As at December 31, 2023, we had \$5 thousand of cash.
 We need to raise additional capital to fund research, development and corporate activities over the next year or we may be forced to cease operations.
-As at September 30, 2023, we were committed to pay \$14.6 million of current trade and other payables, \$2.2 million to Zenith Capital Corp. (a related party) ("Zenith"), up to \$1.5 million for research and development over the next twelve months, and \$0.1 million of lease liabilities over the next twelve months.
-Furthermore, our \$6.0 million secured convertible debenture with Hepalink is due on May 13, 2024.
-As at September 30, 2023, the Group is also party to a commercialization partnership; the parties have mutually agreed to temporarily pause services and the Group is not obligated as at September 30, 2023 to incur pre-commercialization costs over the next twelve months.
+As at December 31, 2023, we were committed to pay \$14.5 million of current trade and other payables, \$3.1 million to Zenith Capital Corp. (a related party) ("Zenith"), \$0.8 million of other unsecured promissory notes (due upon demand or four months following demand, respectively), up to \$1.5 million for research and development over the next twelve months, and \$0.3 million of operating lease expense over the next twelve months.
+Furthermore, our

+\$6.0 million secured convertible debenture with Hepalink is due on May 13, 2024.
+In addition, expenditures over the next twelve months under a cancellable agreement with a contract research organization in respect of planned clinical development are estimated to total approximately \$2-3 million.
+As at December 31, 2023, the Group is also party to a commercialization partnership; the parties have mutually agreed to temporarily pause services and the Group is not obligated as at December 31, 2023 to incur precommercialization costs over the next twelve months.
 The parties may or may not resume services over the next twelve months.

-Our cash as at September 30, 2023 is not sufficient to fund our contractual commitments or our planned business operations over the next year.
+Our cash as at December 31, 2023 is not sufficient to fund our contractual commitments or our planned business operations over the next year.
 Therefore, we will have to raise additional capital to fund our contractual commitments and our planned business operations.
 We continue to pursue and/or examine several sources of additional capital including co-development, licensing, rights or other partnering arrangements, procurement arrangements, private placements and/or public offerings (equity and/or debt).
 However, there is no assurance that any of these measures will be successfully completed.